Authorized Incinerator:

 - Be sure to scrape or dig down to mineral soil.

-- Build your campfires a safe distance from any log, stump, snag, standing tree, wooden structure or other flammable material.
+- Build your campfires a safe distance (at least 3 metres) from any log, stump, snag, or standing tree or other flammable material, and at least 4 metres from any buildings.

 - The size of the campfire must not exceed one half metre in height and one half metre in diameter.
 The best cooking fire is small and hot.